ashishg1/homework/README.md

 ## HTTPS

-The code on master branch runs on HTTPS however see Secure branch for an example of how a local HTTPS version can be setup.
+The code on master branch runs on HTTP however see Secure branch for an example of how a local HTTPS version can be setup.
+Note: this version should not be deployed on AWS as that configuration does not exist yet.
+There is further setup required to get HTTPS working on AWS.

 ## UI Usage